 While waiting for votes, a candidate may receive an AppendEntries RPC from another server claiming to be leader.
-If the leader's term (included in its RPC) is at least as large as the candidate's current term, then the candidate recognizes the leader as legitimate and steps down, meaning that it returns to follower state.
+If the leader's term (included in its RPC) is at least as large as the candidate's current term, then the candidate recognizes the leader as legitimate and returns to follower state.
 If the term in the RPC is older than the candidate's current term, then the candidate rejects the RPC and continues in candidate state.

 The third possible outcome is that a candidate neither wins nor loses the election: if many followers become candidates at the same time, votes could be split so that no candidate obtains a majority.
-When this happens, each candidate will start a new election by incrementing its term and initiating another round of RequestVote RPCs.
-However, without extra measures this process could repeat indefinitely without any candidate ever receiving a majority of the votes.
+When this happens, each candidate will time out and start a new election by incrementing its term and initiating another round of Request-Vote RPCs.
+However, without extra measures split votes could repeat indefinitely.

 Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.
 To prevent split votes in the first place, election timeouts are chosen randomly from a fixed interval (currently 150-300ms in our implementation).
 This spreads out the servers so that in most cases only a single server will time out; it wins the election and sends heartbeats before any other servers time out.
 The same mechanism is used to handle split votes.
 Each candidate restarts its (randomized) election timeout at the start of an election, and it waits for that timeout to elapse before starting the next election; this reduces the likelihood of another split vote in the new election.
-Section 9 shows that this approach elects a leader rapidly.
+Section 9.3 shows that this approach elects a leader rapidly.